Oldranda1414/Privacy-P2P-Federated-Learning/doc/brainstorm.md

 Should the case where a group of peers are training and another one joins at some point be considered or should the max number of peers (considering failures) be known at all times?
 (I would like the second case, to counter scope creep)

+## add to doc

+### CAP

+It seems obvious that the project should sacrifice A(vailibility), as P(artition) always occurs and C(onsistency) seems paramount.

+Eventual Consistency could be considered, but seems to much of a hassle to work with, so simply renouncing A(vailibility) seems the simplest and safest option.

+TODO ask chatgpt what it thinks of this once project requirements are available.
+### graphs

+class diagram, duh
+actors (& components?)

 ## Study notes

 ### C1